Information Asymmetry: Adverse Selection and Moral Hazard

 For instance, if you offer an average interest rate for your loans, the people who are better risks will go elsewhere for their money, while the risky people will gladly take your money.

-When you give money to someone, you want to be sure that you are going to get it back with interest.
+When you give money to someone, you want to be sure that you will get it back with interest.
 However, this is less likely if the money is misused or lost through excessive risk-taking.
 Moral hazard is the risk that the receiver of funds will not use the money as was intended or they may take unnecessary risks or not be vigilant in reducing risk.

 For instance, investors who invested their funds with Bernard Madoff lost most of their $65 billion because Madoff was running a Ponzi scheme rather than investing the money as the investors intended, paying people who were withdrawing their money with money received from new investors.
 Madoff had not actually invested any of his client's money for years.
-During the 2008 credit crisis, more money was being withdrawn than was coming in, so the Ponzi scheme finally collapsed—decades after it began.
+During the 2008 Great Recession, more money was being withdrawn than was coming in, so the Ponzi scheme finally collapsed — decades after it began.

 Another type of moral hazard, sometimes called morale hazard, occurs most frequently with insurance, where insurance coverage causes the insured to be less vigilant about controlling risk because they have insurance to cover any losses.